umgbhalla/starred/README.md

 ## Go

+- [kubestellar/kubestellar](https://github.com/kubestellar/kubestellar) - KubeStellar - a flexible solution for challenges associated with multi-cluster configuration management for edge, multi-cloud, and hybrid cloud
 - [harness/gitness](https://github.com/harness/gitness) - Gitness is an Open Source developer platform with Source Control management, Continuous Integration and Continuous Delivery.
 - [juanfont/headscale](https://github.com/juanfont/headscale) - An open source, self-hosted implementation of the Tailscale control server
 - [runllm/aqueduct](https://github.com/runllm/aqueduct) - Aqueduct allows you to run LLM and ML workloads on any cloud infrastructure.